Title: Sword, Presentation, Lt Thomas Holdup Stevens

 Location: Headquarters Artifact Collection, Naval History and Heritage Command

-This sword was presented to Lt Thomas Holdup Stevens by the city of Charleston for his conduct during the Battle of Lake Erie on the 10th of September 1813.
-Stevens commanded the sloop Trippe and engaged in battle with the English sloop Queen Charlotte.
-The Trippe also assisted the Scorpion in pursuing and capturing two enemy vessels.
+This sword was presented to Lieutenant Thomas Holdup Stevens by the city of Charleston, SC for his conduct during the Battle of Lake Erie on 10 September 1813.
+Stevens commanded the sloop USS Trippe (1812) and engaged in battle with the English sloop Queen Charlotte.
+The Trippe also assisted USS Scorpion (1813) in pursuing and capturing two enemy vessels.

 The obverse of the scabbard is heavily decorated and divided into four parts.
 The mouth is decorated with a band of grape clusters and grape leaves.
-The first section from the mouth has a relief design of a fouled anchor with foliage.
-The second section has a relief design of Neptune holding a trident with a US flag, riding in a sleigh drawn by two sea horses with a small figure ahead blowing a horn.
-The third part has a relief design showing a scene from the Battle of Lake Erie.
-The relief shows a burning ship with a broken mast and a small boat with four occupants trailing behind her.
-The fourth part bears a relief design of a large anchor and shield with flags, cannon, and a stack of cannon balls.
+The first section from the mouth has an etched design of a fouled anchor with foliage.
+The second section has an etched design of Neptune holding a trident with a US flag, riding in a sleigh drawn by two sea horses with a small figure ahead blowing a horn.
+The third part has an etched design showing a scene from the Battle of Lake Erie.
+The image shows a burning ship with a broken mast and a small boat with four occupants trailing behind her.
+The fourth part bears an etched design of a large anchor and shield with flags, cannon, and a stack of cannon balls.